cloudfoundry/docs-bosh/content/cli-v2.md

 - `bosh [GLOBAL-CLI-OPTIONS] ignore INSTANCE-GROUP/INSTANCE-ID`

     Ignores instance from being affected by other commands such as `bosh deploy`.
+[See details](terminology.md#ignored-instances).

 #### Unignore {: #unignore }